AlexWang-16/learn_javafx/README.md

 A demo on creating a table using TableView and TableColumn.
 Then, populate objects generated in memory into the table.

 ### JFX19
-A demo on how to use a date picker
+A demo on how to use a date picker.

+### JFX20
+A demo on how to use WebView and WebEngine to render webpages, HTML and other web technologies.